 The pupils in the Senior part of the College enjoy a new purpose-built Library equipped with a new ICT suite where pupils can study before and after school.
 The College appreciates the use of the stunning Vaughan Building, purchased in 1876 which provides a back-drop for the rest of the College.
 The facilities which provide for an excellent education span 3 sites.

 The main Vaughan Campus is comprised of the Henshaw, Joseph, Beck and Vaughan Buildings which house subjects such as Science, Geography, Geology, RE, Maths, Economics, Business Studies, Politics, History and Music.
 The Drama Studio, Junior Refectory, Main Dining Hall and Sports Hall are also on this main site.
 The Regis Campus, adjacent to the main Vaughan Campus, is home to English, MFL, Latin and the Sixth Form.
-Wellington Gardens is on the Regis Campus which is utilised for Sport and other recreational activities.

 A short walk to Brantingham Road brings pupils to the College’s Sports Grounds.
 This site comprises of extensive playing fields, Pavilion, purpose-build changing facilities and a floodlit all-weather AstroTurf pitch.

-Perhaps most significantly, the Sixth Form Common Room has been renamed.
+Recently the Sixth Form Common Room has been renamed.
 It is now the Father Bernard Jackson Sixth Form Centre, in recognition of the long and loyal service given to the College by Father Jackson.
 Father Jackson was himself a pupil at St Bede’s in the 1920s.
 In 1938, after his ordination in Rome, he returned and remained in a variety of capacities for a further 67 years.
 In total, he spent 74 years of his life at St Bede’s College – more than any other individual in its history.